niamster/ChibiOS/demos/MIPS-PIC32MX795F512L-PIC32-MAXI-WEB/readme.txt

 ** Build Procedure **

-The demo was built using the official MIPS toolchain(http://developer.mips.com/tools/compilers/bare-metal-toolchain/) and xc32 PIC32 toolchain.
+The demo was built using the official MIPS toolchain(http://developer.mips.com/tools/compilers/bare-metal-toolchain/).
-Any toolchain based on GCC and GNU userspace programs will work for the whole system however xc32 is still required to provide plib(pic peripherals headers and sources).
+Any toolchain based on GCC and GNU userspace programs will work.
-This dependeny is nasty so it should be removed in the future.

 ** Notes **

 All files used by the demo are part of ChibiOS/RT.

-To build the demo you have to provide a full path to XC32 toolchain root by defining XCPATH variable: export PATH=$PATH:/opt/mips-toolchain/bin/ export XCPATH=/opt/microchip/xc32/v1.11

 Once Chibios ELF is ready(build/ch.elf) you can flash it with MPLABX studio.